lucas-flowers/snutree2/README.txt

----
-title: snutree
-...

 Introduction
 ============

 Some Greek-letter organizations assign big brothers or big sisters ("bigs") to new members ("littles").
 This program visualizes such relationships as a family tree, using Graphviz.

 Usage
 =====